garseed/Terry_Stop_Analysis/Terry_Stop_Analysis/README.md

 <br> After cleaning the data and before modeling, I decided to do some visualizations of the remaining data.
 After removing null values, I was left with 36363 entries.
 The first visualization is a break down of stops that ended in arrest.
 11,278 stops ended in arrest with 25,085 ending with a non-arrest.
 Further breakdowns showed that of the age group 26-35 had the highest percentage of arrests when divided by age of subject.
 White subjects were the most stopped, however American Indian/Native Alaskans had the highest percentage of arrests when stopped.
 Men were pulled over more likely than women, but the rate of arrest was only 3% apart.
 Same with gender of officer.
 The race of the officer, however painted a different picture.
 While white officers made up nearly 3 times all of the other officers combined, their rate of arrest was the same or about all races recorded, except Asian, Black, and Native Hawaiin/Pacific Islander.
 27 Finally, breaking down time by AM and PM resulted in arrest rates withing 0.2%, and breakdown by hour shows that there are more arrests in the late night hours of 11pm-3am and the afternoon/evening 4pm-7pm.

-28 29 30
-31 #### First Model: Logistic Regression
+#### First Model: Logistic Regression
-32 <br> The inital model I went with was a Linear Regression model.
-After
-    OneHotEncoding and scaling my data, the initial model returned and accuracy of 57%, or just barely over a coin flip.
-Looking at a confusion matrix, the model seemed to predict an arrest when in fact the subject was not arrested.
-The other tests of Precision, Recall, and F1 score were average, hoveirng in the 50% range.
+<br> The inital model I went with was a Linear Regression model.
+AfterOneHotEncoding and scaling my data, the initial model returned and accuracy of 57%, or just barely over a coin flip.
+Looking at a confusion matrix, the modelseemed to predict an arrest when in fact the subject was not arrested.
+Theother tests of Precision, Recall, and F1 score were average, hoveirng in the 50% range.

-33
-34 #### Second Model: K Nearest Neighbors
+#### Second Model: K Nearest Neighbors
-35 <br> Running a K Nearest Neighbors model increased the accurcacy to 64% but
-    unfortuneately knocked the other tests down to 20%-30% range.
+<br> Running a K Nearest Neighbors model increased the accurcacy to 64% but unfortuneately knocked the other tests down to 20%-30% range.
 After running a GridSearchCV to finding the best parameters for a model and running the model again, the accuracy jumped up to 68%, whil tanking the recall and F1 score.

-36
-37 #### Third Model: XGBoost
+#### Third Model: XGBoost
-38 <br> XGBoost gave us the best accuracy and precision yet, with 69% and 50%
+<br> XGBoost gave us the best accuracy and precision yet, with 69% and 50% each.
-    each.
 However recall and F1 went way dowm, sub 1%.
-After running a GridSearchCV on XGBoost, which ran for 30 minutes, I was unable to get that accuracy abou 69%.
+After running a GridSearchCV on XGBoost, which ran for 30 minutes, I was unable to get that accuracy about 69%.

-39
-40 #### Final model: Decision Tree
+#### Final model: Decision Tree
-41 <br> Decision fared worst, not getting us to the heights of 69% and when
-    running a GridSearchCV, the model actually broke, being unable to return a score for recall, precision, or F1 score.
+<br> Decision fared worst, not getting us to the heights of 69% and whenrunning a GridSearchCV, the model actually broke, being unable to return a score for recall, precision, or F1 score.

 #### Conclusion.
 After running 7 models, the highest accuracy achieved was from an XGBoost model with the best parameters found through GridSearchCV, and even at that it was only able to be 69% accurate.